Holistic Environmental Management Information Disclosure Based on the TCFD Framework, TNFD Framework Draft, etc.

 The strategy part details financial impact assessments, scenario analysis for climate change, and resilience assessments of risks and opportunities related to natural capital.

-Results of impact assessment
+Results of financial impact assessment

 The estimated impacts on finance are as follows.